grindars/batch_actions/README.md

         end
       }

-    # Produces action `#do_batch` with dispatches batch action to concrete
+    # Produces action #do_batch with dispatches batch action to concrete
-    # actions if you pass param named as batch action name ('destroy=true'
+    # actions if you pass param named as batch action name ("destroy=true"
-    # for `batch_action :destroy`).
+    # for batch_action :destroy).
 You can change param name which triggers
-    # batch action with `:trigger` param of batch action.
+    # batch action with :trigger param of batch action.
     dispatch_action(:do_batch)
   end
 end